 This station reports when significant weather events (including precipitation) are visually observed at or near the station.
 Such events do not always correspond to measured quantities of liquid equivalent precipitation, such as when the event is near by not at the station, or in the case of solid precipitation that does not melt in the collection basin.

-The day in the last 12 months with the most precipitation observations was October 31.
+The day in 2013 with the most precipitation observations was October 31.
 There were 11 hourly weather reports that day (out of a maximum of 24) in which some form of precipitation was observated at or near the station.
 The month with the most precipitation observations was January, with 29 hourly present weather reports involving some form of precipitation.